 Hopefully no one is getting sick of my zucchini recipes yet.
 I just have so much zucchini and have several great new recipes I’ve found, I can’t help but share.
-This one is excellent.
+These zucchini spice cupcakes are excellent.
 It is a great dessert to help you transition in to fall with the wonderful spice flavors.
 I found it through tastespotting at a site called Jam On Your Face.
 The recipe itself is actually one from Martha Stewart.
 It came out of her Cupcake cookbook, which is one I’ve been on the waiting list for at my library.
 It’s a simple recipe and I knew if it was from Martha it had to be good and it was!

 I will be sending out emails sometime today to all the winners of the Saucy Mama Giveaway!